Aftercare

 Your tattoo may appear to be “healed” after a week, but I promise you — IT IS NOT HEALED, and it is still vulnerable!

-— Wear clean, soft, and loose-fitting clothing over your tattoo for the first 2 weeks (minimum) and avoid any clothing that is abrasive, tight, or irritating.
+— Wear clean, soft, and loose-fitting clothing over your tattoo for the first week (minimum) and avoid any clothing that is abrasive, tight, or irritating.
 The first 5 days are critical for healing!

-— Do NOT pick scabs or peel any flakes!
+Do NOT pick scabs or peel any flakes!
 This can pull pigment from your skin and damage your tattoo.

 — You can (and should) shower but do not wash or scrub your tattoo with body wash or use a loofah / washcloth.
 Avoid prolonged exposure to extremely hot water if possible.

 — Beware of conflicting advice from friends, family, and the internet!
+This is what I recommend my clients.

 — Although it is rare, if you do not properly take care of your tattoo, it may become infected.
 Infections generally include excessive pain, excessive heat from the tattoo, spreading bright-red inflamed tissue around the outside of the tattoo that may also have thin red outward radiating lines, it may ooze yellow pus, or bleed abnormally.